Dress for the ball:

 Some specific tips:

 Enormous plumes are dramatic for court presentations but are not very practical for dancing!
+Many of the dances involve underarm turns, so maybe leave the plumes at home.

 A well-tied cravat was characteristic of the aristocratic gentleman of the early 19th century.
 Watch a quick video demonstration of ways to tie one.